* Abe says BOJ should consider maximising employment as

 percent from late U.S. levels.

 Data showed Japan posted a current account deficit of 222.4

-billion yen ($2.5 billion) in November.
-It was the first deficit
+billion yen ($2.5 billion) in November, far larger than

 "The data shows Japan's trade balance is hit by slow trade

 with China since September (after a territorial dispute that